alexandrughinea/brim/README.md

 ### `uninstall`

 The `uninstall` argument lists every installed Homebrew package from your system.
-You have the flexibility to select what you want to nuke out of your system.
+You have the flexibility to select what you want to nuke (including its dependencies) out of your system.
-It will also run a cleanup

 ## Features
 1. Automatic dynamic menu generator based on the list you provide.